The Income-Sensitive Repayment Plan is a student loan repayment plan that is offered to student loan borrowers through the Department of Education.

 Need help with that?
 Give us a call.

 What factors come into play with the Income-Sensitive Repayment Plan

 Your monthly payment for the Income-Sensitive Repayment Plan is calculated based on the following factors:

-- Annual Income – your monthly payment is based off your annual income each year you’re in the program
+- Annual Income – your monthly payment is based on your annual income each year you’re in the program

-- Amount Of Student Loan Debt – your monthly payment is based off your annual income and the amount of loan balance
+- Amount Of Student Loan Debt – your monthly payment is based on your annual income and the amount of loan balance

 - Type of loans – only loans from the Federal Family Education Loan Program are eligible (*Federal Direct Loans and Private Student Loans are not eligible)